symbol/symbol-docs/source/getting-started/setup-workstation.rst

     node --version

-If you get an error or the version returned does not match v12.X, visit |node-js| to install the requirement.
+If you get an error or the version returned does not match v12.X, visit |node-js| to install the requirement (Although it is recommended to install through `nvm <https://github.com/nvm-sh/nvm>`__).

 2. To install |cli|, run the next command.